Visiting an STI clinic

 Having STI tests

 The doctor or nurse will tell you what tests they think you need.
-They should explain to you what is going on and why they are suggesting these tests.
+They should explain what is going on and why they are suggesting these tests.
 If you're not sure about anything, ask them to explain.

 The tests might involve: